-The condenser coil is a common and essential component in a variety of HVAC (heating, ventilation, and air conditioning) devices.
+The condenser coil is a common and essential component in a variety of HVAC parts.
 Often called a heating coil, it is used to facilitate the phase conversion of refrigerants in many industrial machines.
 When used in conjunction with an evaporator coil, it cools the air and makes an air conditioner.
 Such a versatile piece of machinery deserves to be treated with care and respect, and should be cleaned at least once annually.

 If you do not want to clean the unit out of reverence, then at least do it for your own benefit.
 Central air conditioners stay outside all year long and are able to withstand the elements, but they do accumulate some debris over time.
 This junk is not good for the air conditioner, and can result in a weaker, less efficient performance, which means higher electric bills by as high as 35%.
 If left untreated, the debris can also require replacement parts, another pricey side effect.

 Central air units are divided into two parts.
 Inside the house is a box housing the AC evaporator coil, and outdoor is the component which contains the condenser.
 Both should be regularly cleaned and maintained to avoid coil replacement, but these tips are specifically for outdoor component care.

 - Before cleaning ac coils, be sure to cut power to the AC unit.

 - For your protection, you should wear a dust mask and safety glasses.
 Though you may not be able to see it, there is often a great deal of caked-on pollen and other nasty particles you don’t want a face-full of.